 Snowflake Eels aren’t too picky when it comes to light levels but they do prefer subdued lighting conditions.
 You’re more likely to see the eel leave its cave if the lights aren’t blasting at full strength continually.
 Otherwise, they will tend to hang around their chosen hiding place, waiting for food to appear.

-Snowflake Eels are one of the most fish-friendly Moray Eels you’ll ever find because they much prefer crabs, shrimp, and other crunchy prey.
+The Snowflake Eel is one of the most fish-friendly Moray Eels you’ll ever find because they much prefer crabs, shrimp, and other crunchy prey.
 Even fish that are small enough to be swallowed if given half a chance, such as smaller Damselfish and Clownfish, are likely going to be ignored.
-So long as you keep your eel well fed, that is!
+So long as you keep your Snowflake Eel well-fed, that is!

 If you skip feedings here or there, you may see a tank mate disappear overnight, however.
-Snowflake Eels are specialist invertebrate hunters but not above opportunistically picking off a sick or sleeping fish.
+The Snowflake Eel is a specialist invertebrate hunter but not above ambushing fish that are sleeping or sick.

 Crustaceans are the only real no-go tank mates for Snowflake Moray Eels.
 Crabs, shrimp, and lobsters are their favorite prey and they have crunching, molar-like teeth to crack their shells.
 However, the majority of reef invertebrates can live alongside one, such as Sea Urchins, Starfish, Hard and Soft Corals, and Sea Anemones.